-We also work to drive awareness of sepsis by everyone.
-In our schools.
-In our work places.
-In our homes.
-The more people who are aware of sepsis and can recognise the symptoms, the more quickly those hit by sepsis can get the right medical help.
-The more lives that can be saved.
+We also work to drive awareness of sepsis across our communities.
+In schools, in work places and in our homes.
+If people are aware of sepsis and can recognise the symptoms, they can quickly seek the right medical help and can improve their chances of recovery.

 In 2018 we partnered with the Scottish Government to fund the first nationwide sepsis awareness campaign.
 As a result of this campaign, awareness of sepsis at that time increased to 77%, with almost half of people being able to identify some of the symptoms.